Limit Order Books: Modelling LOBs

-During recent years, the economics and physics communities have both made substantial progress with LOB modelling, as surveyed in \cite{Chakraborti:2011b, Parlour:2008}.
-However, work by the two communities has remained largely independent \cite{Farmer:2005}.
-Work by economists has tended to be ``trader-centric'', using perfect-rationality frameworks to derive optimal trading strategies given certain market conditions.
-These models have generally treated order flow as static.
-By contrast, models from physics have tended to be conceptual toy models of the evolution of $L(t)$.
-By relating changes in order flow to properties of the LOB, these models treat order flow as dynamic \cite{Farmer:2005}.
-Both approaches clearly have their strengths.
-An understanding of trading strategies is crucial for market participants and regulators of markets alike \cite{Alfonsi:2010, Almgren:2001, Cao:2008, Evans:2002, Foucault:2005, Gatheral:2010, Goettler:2006, Hall:2006, Hollifield:2006, Rosu:2010, Sandas:2001, Seppi:1997, Wyart:2008}.
-An understanding of the state of the LOB and order flow helps to explain many of the regularities found in empirical data, and gives some insight into whether such regularities might emerge as a consequence of market microstucture, rather than the strategic behaviour of those trading within it \cite{Bouchaud:2009, Farmer:2005, Gu:2009, Mike:2008, Smith:2003}.
+In recent years, the economics and physics communities have both made substantial progress with LOB modelling \citep{Chakraborti:2011b,Parlour:2008}.
+However, work by the two communities has remained largely independent \citep{Farmer:2005}.
+Economists have tended to be trader-centric, using perfect-rationality frameworks to derive optimal trading strategies given certain market conditions.
+The LOB models produced by economists have generally treated order flow as static.
+By contrast, models from physicists have tended to be conceptual toy models of the evolution of $\mathcal{L}(t)$.
+By relating changes in order flow to properties of $\mathcal{L}(t)$, these models treat order flow as dynamic \citep{Farmer:2005}.
+The two approaches have different strengths: an understanding of trading strategies is crucial for traders and regulators \citep{Alfonsi:2010, Almgren:2001, Cao:2008, Evans:2002, Foucault:2005, Gatheral:2010, Goettler:2006, Hall:2006, Hollifield:2006, Rosu:2010, Sandas:2001, Seppi:1997, Wyart:2008}; an understanding of the state of $\mathcal{L}(t)$ and order flow provides insight into the origins of statistical regularities, including whether they are a consequence of market microstructure or of traders' strategic behaviour \citep{Bouchaud:2009, Farmer:2005, Gu:2009, Mike:2008, Smith:2003}.

-In this section, we assess existing LOB models in terms of their ability to accurately mimic the structure of limit order trading and reproduce empirical facts from LOB data (as discussed in Section \ref{empiricals}), and we highlight the main challenges and problems that are yet to be addressed.
+In this section, we assess existing LOB models in terms of their ability to accurately mimic the trading mechanism and to reproduce empirical facts (see Section \ref{empiricals}).
+We also highlight the main modelling difficulties that are yet to be resolved.